mobify/mobify-code-style/css-comments/Readme.md

 }
 ```

-Note that if there is a relavent sub-component that can't have it's own class,
+Note that if there is a relavent sub-component that can't have it's own section
+(perhaps it's a really tiny set of styles, or it's tightly related with an
-then group it together with it's closest related sub-component.
-Example:
+existing sub-component) then group it together with it's closest
+related sub-component.

+Notice the lack of any "Link Arrow" heading in the following example:

 ```
 // Breadcrumbs: Link
 // -----------------
-//
-// Notes:
-//
-// 1.
-This is the Link Arrow

 .c-breadcrumbs__link {
 }

-.c-breadcrumbs__link-arrow { // 1
+.c-breadcrumbs__link-arrow {

 }
 ```